ColdBox/coldbox-platform/readme.md

 install commandbox-cfconfig,commandbox-dotenv
 ```

-Then in the root of this project, type `box install`.
-This will download the necessary dependencies to develop and test the core.
+Then in the root of this project, type `box install` to install the development dependencies.
+Create a `.env` file according to the `.env.template` in the root and spice it up for your local database.
+The import SQL for the database can be found in `/tests/resources/coolblog.sql`.
 You can then go ahead and start an embedded server `box server start` and start hacking around.

 For running our test suites you will need 2 more steps, so please refer to the [Readme](tests/readme.md) in the tests folder.